hheisig51/Engineering_4_Notebook/README.md

 r_led.direction = digitalio.Direction.OUTPUT
 ```

-Now, we'll setup the button, as an `INPUT` rather than an `OUTPUT`, and as a [pull-up](https://www.electronics-tutorials.ws/logic/pull-up-resistor.html) resistor.
+Now, we’ll set up the button, as an `INPUT` rather than an `OUTPUT`, and as a [pull-up](https://www.electronics-tutorials.ws/logic/pull-up-resistor.html) resistor.

 ```python
 button = digitalio.DigitalInOut(board.GP16) # see above